SunnyJohal/easy-custom-sidebars/README.md

 ## Getting Up and Running

+### Prerequisites

-We have a basic development environment that you can quickly get up and running with a few commands.
-First off, you will need to download and install [Docker](https://www.docker.com/products/docker-desktop) and [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable) package manager, if you don't have it already.
+We've made it easy to setup local development with a simple command.
+We assume that you have already downloaded and installed [Docker](https://www.docker.com/products/docker-desktop) and [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable) package manager, if you don't have it already.
 After that, there are a few commands to run:

 ### Setup

-Once you have cloned the repo run the command:
+We've made it easy to setup local development with a simple command to run once you have cloned the repo:

 ```sh
 $ yarn setup
 ```

+**NOTE:** Please be patient this command can take some time to execute.

-This simple command will:
+This command will:

 - Install all node and composer dependancies.
 - Run the `wp-env` plugin to spin up the relevant docker containers for local development.